bytesbyt/ds_help_country/README.md

 The notebook generates:

 - Cluster assignments for each country
-- PCA-based 2D and 3D visualizations of clustered data
+- PCA-based 3D visualizations of clustered data
 - Silhouette score analysis for cluster quality assessment
 - Dendrograms for hierarchical clustering